Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 --

-- The high-level source code must often be tweaked to match the features of the target processor before compiled.
+- The high-level source code must be tweaked to match the features of the target processor before being compiled.

 --

-- Not very portable!
+- It is not very portable...

 --

-- But fast!
+- ...but it is fast!

 ---